-In Needle Weaving, the idea is to create a thread structure that screens or creates a mesh across the background fabric and sits on the surface as a bold texture.
-It acts as a grid pattern to emulated window panes or tile or even cobble stones on a small quilt like the detail above.
+Needle Weaving is a thread structure that screens or creates a mesh across fabric.
+A “loose weaving” of thread appears as a grid pattern to emulated window panes, tile, or even cobble stones.

 A “tight weaving” of thread conceals the background fabric completely.
 It sits on the surface as bold texture.

 : Make a row of vertical straight stitches measuring about 3/4″ long from left to right on the fabric.
 Space them about 1/8″ apart.
 These are the “warp” threads.

 Bring the needle and thread up at A to the right and about 1/8’’ down from the top of the last warp thread.

 Use the blunt end of the needle and weave over and under and over and under across the warp threads.
 Draw the needle and thread through the warp threads.
 This is the “weft” thread.
 Insert the needle at point B (about 1/8’’ down from the top of the last warp thread) and draw the needle and thread through the fabric.